danboykis/monads-in-clojure/PART2.md

      (function2 y)))
 ```

 It is not necessary to remember the monad laws for using monads, they are of importance only when you start to define your own monads.
-What you should remember about ``m-result`` is that ``(m-result x)`` represents the monadic computation whose result is x.
+What you should remember about ``m-result`` is that ``(m-result x)`` represents the monadic computation whose result is ``x``.
 For the sequence monad, this means a sequence with the single element ``x``.
 For the identity monad and the maybe monad, which I have presented in the first part of the tutorial, there is no particular structure to monadic expressions, and therefore ``m-result`` is just the identity function.

 Now it’s time to relax: the most difficult material has been covered.
 I will return to monad theory in the next part, where I will tell you more about the ``:when`` clauses in for loops.
 The rest of this part will be of a more pragmatic nature.